-The College has developed mitigation and prevention strategies and a risk assessment protocol for students and employees who have either tested positive for COVID-19 or come into close contact with someone who is COVID-19 positive.
+The College uses these CDPH protocols for students and employees who have either tested positive for COVID-19 or come into close contact with someone who is COVID-19 positive.
 Close contact is defined as being within 6 feet of someone who is positive for COVID-19 for 15 minutes over a 24-hour period of time.

-The COVID-19 Response and Action Team (CRAT) operates within these protocols for assessing risk levels and case management of said individuals.
+The COVID-19 Response and Action Team (CRAT) operates within these protocols for assessing risk mitigation and prevention strategies and case management of said individuals.